Inferara/book/src/introduction.md

 ### Researchers

 Traditionally, formal verification has been a complex and specialized field, requiring deep knowledge of mathematical theories and specialized tools.
 Most of the existing formal verification tools are used by experts from academia and research institutions.
-Inference lowers the barrier to entry for researchers and provides a unified platform for writing and verifying code, making it easier to explore new ideas and push the boundaries of what is possible with formal verification.
+Inference lowers the barrier of entry for researchers and provides a unified platform for writing and verifying code, making it easier to explore new ideas and push the boundaries of what is possible with formal verification.

 ### Students